 What is Sleep Apnea?

-Some people think sleep apnea is only snoring, but that’s a dangerous misunderstanding.
-Sleep apnea is a common sleep disorder.
-During sleep, the patient’s upper airway becomes blocked, usually by sagging tissues in the throat or the back of the tongue, and airflow ceases.
-When this happens the brain senses the lack of oxygen and it wakes the person to restart breathing.
-These interruptions can occur dozens of times every night.
-Often the person does not remember waking.
+Sleep apnea is a common sleep disorder and much more than just snoring.
+During sleep, the patient’s upper airway becomes blocked by sagging tissues in the throat or the back of the tongue, and airflow ceases.
+The brain senses the lack of oxygen and it wakes the person to restart breathing.
+These interruptions can occur dozens of times every night without the person ever realizing it.

 What Causes Sleep Apnea?